theoboraud/ESN/README.md

     self.Wout = np.empty((self.L, (self.K + self.N)))
 ```

-The second important file is *alphascii.py*, which contains the input generation method.
+The second important file is *alphascii.py*, which contains the input generation method, using an alphabet of ASCII symbols.
 It generates a random generated sequence of characters picked from a dataset of symbol called *self.alphabet*, separated sometimes with curly brackets, determined by some rules.

 ```python
     self.alphabet = "abcdefghijklmnopqrstuvwxyz0123456789 !\"#$%&\'()*+,.-_/:;<=>?@€|[]§" # The sequence is build using random characters from the alphabet